PROFILE: Estonian Prime Minister Kaja Kallas

 “Everything that is happening today in Ukraine is existential for us,” Mari-Liis Sulg, researcher at the Johan Skytte Institute of Political Studies at the University of Tartu, told a Talk Eastern Europe podcast in April.
 “We have been at the forefront of aid to Ukraine and punching above our weight.”

-“Estonia has been for a long time time among the 2% [of GDP] club,” points out Professor Andres Kasekamp, the Elmar Tampold Chair of Estonia Studies at the University of Toronto, referring to the country’s high defence spending.
+“Estonia has been for a long time among the 2% [of GDP] club,” points out Professor Andres Kasekamp, the Elmar Tampold Chair of Estonia Studies at the University of Toronto, referring to the country’s high defence spending.
 “Now it will go up to 3%.”

 In the past Baltic candidates for secretary-general were routinely written off as “too hawkish”.
 Now there is widespread recognition that the Balts have been more realistic about Putin’s intentions than other Western states.

-The West had ignored the eastern member states’ calls for more Nato military deployments on the Eastern Flank, for arming Ukraine, and for wider and quicker Nato and EU enlargement, while Germany dismissed concerns that Russia’s Nord Stream gas pipelines would deepen Western dependence on Moscow for energy supplies.
+The West ignored the eastern member states’ calls for more Nato military deployments on the Eastern Flank, for arming Ukraine, and for wider and quicker Nato and EU enlargement, while Germany dismissed concerns that Russia’s Nord Stream gas pipelines would deepen Western dependence on Moscow for energy supplies.

-The sea change in perceptions since Putin's invasion makes it conceivable that a Baltic leader could succeed Secretary-General Jens Stoltenberg when his term expires at the end of September.
+The sea-change in perceptions since Putin's invasion makes it conceivable that a Baltic leader could succeed Secretary-General Jens Stoltenberg when his term expires at the end of September.

 Kallas, as the most vocal and visible of the three Baltic PMs, would be the obvious choice.
 If she were picked, it would be a reflection both of Estonia’s leadership and her personal qualities, says Kasekamp.
 “It’s force of personality and preparedness,” he says.
 “She is very focused on messaging – she is well prepared, committed, very direct, simple, relatable.”